Yes - I have just had two surgeries on mine and my period hasn't come

 Generally speaking, a pilonidal cyst will not affect your period.
 It should be treated, however.
 The treatment for a pilonidal cyst usually involves draining it (sometimes under local anesthesia), then placing a drain.
 Your doctor is likely to prescribe antibiotics as well.

-A pilonidal cyst is a painful lump that develops at the base of the tailbone.
-It can become infected and filled with pus, causing pain, swelling, and drainage.
-Treatment may involve antibiotics, draining the cyst, or surgical removal.
+This description is consistent with a pilonidal cyst, which is a pocket of fluid that forms in the skin at the base of the spine.
+It can become infected and cause pain and swelling.
+Treatment may involve draining the cyst or surgical removal.

 No, infected teeth cannot cause leg pain.
 However, it is possible for an infected tooth to cause sepsis, or whole body infection, that would not only cause pain in distant sites, but is life threatening.